cyraxjoe/pypfop/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I'm looking to add support for less_ or something similar and try to generalize the styling of fonts, colors, tables, etc. Very much in the *boostrap* sense of the things.
+I'm looking to add support for less_ or something similar and try to generalize the styling of fonts, colors, tables, etc. Very much in the *bootstrap* sense of the things.
 If you are interested in something similar we can join forces and build something nice.